Welcome to Vatican II - Voice of The Church

 Whatever were our opinions about the Council's various doctrines before its conclusions were promulgated, today our adherence to the decisions of the Council must be whole hearted and without reserve; it must be willing and prepared to give them the service of our thought, action and conduct.
 The Council was something very new: not all were prepared to understand and accept it.
 But now the conciliar doctrine must be seen as belonging to the magisterium of the Church and, indeed, be attributed to the breath of the Holy Spirit.
 (Paul VI to the Roman Curia, 23 April, 1966)

 Although the Second Vatican Council took place in the 1960's, it has lost none of its relevance more than half a century later and should still be centre place in the consciousness of the Church.
-As Blessed John-Paul II wrote on the eve of the new millennium:
+As St John-Paul II wrote on the eve of the new millennium:

 …there [in the Council] we find a sure compass by which to take our bearings in the century now beginning

 The website benefits from articles and essays by those who experienced the Council first-hand and especially Cardinal König of Vienna and the English Benedictine Christopher Butler.
 Both were distinguished scholars, Council fathers and members of the influential Council Theological Commission.